memfault/interrupt/_posts/2024-10-24-memfault-esp-component.md

 [ESP Component Registry](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-component-manager.html),
 to streamline sharing and reusing public components.

-Initially it was used mostly for breaking up the ESP-IDF itself into smaller components, but it has since grown to include a [variety of third-party components](https://components.espressif.com).
+Initially, it was used for breaking up the ESP-IDF itself into smaller components, but it has since grown to include a [variety of third-party components](https://components.espressif.com).
 This is a great way to share code and make it easier to integrate into your projects.